-In 1967, he re edited the feat, always at the May Fair, presenting its great orange expansion, an expanded polyurethane flow.
-And again, his "flows" will dominate all this expressiveness sector.
+In 1967, he reissued the tour de force, still at the "Salon de mai", by presenting his Great orange expansion, a flow of expanded polyurethane.
+And there again, his "flows" will dominate this whole sector of expressiveness.

-Cesar was the icon of the French contemporary art.
-Today, the best film actors are rewarded at the ceremony of the Caesars by delivering a compression of the artist.
+César was the icon of contemporary French art.
+Today, the best film actors are rewarded during the Césars ceremony with the presentation of a compression by the artist.